 How much do FFP2 face masks cost in Italy?

-The maximum payable price for such a face mask is 75c.
+By law the maximum price that a shop may charge for such a face mask is 75c.
 In most places you can buy packs of 10 such masks for about €5.